ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/what-is-rql.markdown

 ### Operator: BETWEEN

-Operator `between` returns results inclusively and the type of border values used must match.
-It works on both 'numbers' and 'strings' and can be substituted with `>=` and `<=` operators (see the example below).
+The operator `between` returns results inclusively, and the type of border values used must match.
+It works on both 'numbers' and 'strings' and can be substituted with the `>=` and `<=` operators (see the example below).

 {CODE-BLOCK:csharp}
 from Products